raymondchiwaz/humanaize/README.md

 ## 🙏 Support
 If you wish to support further development and feel extra awesome, you can [Donate](https://buymeacoffee.com/abdibrokhim/), become a [Patron](https://www.patreon.com/abdibrokhim) or [Follow on LinkedIn](https://www.linkedin.com/in/abdibrokhim/).

-## 🦄 Want to learn builf stuff from coool guy?
+## 🦄 Want to learn build stuff from coool guy?

-Here's my topmate profile https://topmate.io/join/abdibrokhim book session with me. it's Absolutely FREE! 🎉 (free services for everyone , i want to help as much as people possible, so far 200K developers, let's goooooo, [imcook.in](https://imcook.in))
+Here's my topmate profile https://topmate.io/join/abdibrokhim book session with me. it's Absolutely FREE! 🎉 (free services for everyone , i want to help as much as people possible, so far i could help 200K developers, let's goooooo, [imcook.in](https://imcook.in))